Callyhobbes/the-shoppies/README.md

 ### Comments

 I had a ton of fun building this application.
 I wanted to use a mixture of React class and function components to see how they would interact with redux.
-After using the mixture, I prefer using hooks with redux than with class components, but feeling they are both beneficial.
+After using a mixture of both, I would have to say I prefer using hooks with redux than with class components.
+However, I do feel they are both beneficial.
 I decided to store my favourite movies in a firebase database that people could see and also add to their list.

-I've named the nominations as favourites, because while their are nominations, it is more of a collection of our favourite movies.
+I decided to name the nominations as "favourites", because while they are nominations, it is more of a collection of our favourite movies.

 I'm pretty happy with the error handling in the project.
-Took awhile but glad that it catches most issues.
+It took awhile but glad that it catches most issues.

 Happy Shoppies!